 ADA Paratransit Service

-This is an origin-to-destination public transportation service for people with disabilities who are unable to utilize Denton and/or Lewisville Connect Bus Service.
+This is an origin-to-destination public transportation service for people with disabilities who are unable to utilize Connect Bus or other transit service without assistance.
 Trips must begin and end within three quarters of a mile of DCTA’s fixed route Connect Bus service.
 If you are ADA-certified, you can apply for ADA Paratransit service from DCTA by clicking here.
 Alternatively, you can download the paper/PDF application form in the tab below.

 Non-ADA Demand Response Service

 This is a demand-response, non-ADA service in Denton, Lewisville and Highland Village serving passengers who are disabled and/or elderly (age 65 and over).
 Non-ADA is a first-come-first-served public transportation service.
 If the time you requested is unavailable, the scheduling department may offer an optional available time.
 Every effort will be made to schedule trips within your requested time window.
 You can apply to be a customer of the Non-ADA response service by clicking here.
 Alternatively, you can download the application form on the tab below.

 Persons who cannot independently use DCTA’s transit systems because of a physical, cognitive, or visual disability are eligible for paratransit service.
 DCTA follows the Americans with Disabilities Act (ADA) of 1990 eligibility standards for paratransit services.